jasongrimes/fretboardfoundation/_chapters/030-scales/110-specialty-scales.md

 melodic minor is often called "jazz minor", and it's played the same ascending and descending.

-The seven modes of jazz minor are also commonly used jazz scales.
+The different modes of jazz minor are also commonly used jazz scales.

 **Modes of jazz minor**